 • The training that provides a feedback for employees to complete after the training is complete

-Opus uses text message and WhatsApp to deliver training ensures that your team isn't facing the tech barriers that come with email logins and password.
+Opus uses chat-based training to ensure that your team isn't facing the tech barriers that come with email logins and password.
 Using cell phones to learn ensures that your team is getting access to training and not competing for the only open computer or tablet available.

 With a shrinking global attention span, your training needs to keep up with the times.
 Micro-training delivered in small chunks is digestible and ensures that your team stays alert while learning and retaining more.

 Your workforce is multilingual?
 Then your training should be also.
 When 25 to 30% of "deskless" employees in the U.S. don't speak English as their primary language.
 Traditional LMS charges you for translations.
 We include it.
 We include our automated translation technology in all Opus plans.